 Relationships, Sex and Health Education (RSHE)

-At Holbrook School for Autism, we provide inclusive Relationships, Sex and Health Education (RSHE) for all pupils.
-Our programme helps pupils understand healthy relationships, personal identity, diversity, and wellbeing, while building confidence, resilience, and communication skills.
+At Holbrook School for Autism, we provide inclusive Relationships, Sex and Health Education (RSHE) for all students.
+Our programme helps students understand healthy relationships, personal identity, diversity, and wellbeing, while building confidence, resilience, and communication skills.
 We ensure learning is safe, accessible, and responsive to individual needs, preparing pupils to make informed choices and lead healthy, fulfilling lives.

 Our RSHE Working Group is: